shejz/Barcode-and-QR-code-scanner/README.md

 1. A component to detect barcodes in individual frames of a video.
 2. And a “driver” component that accesses the video feed of our camera or video file.

-We then applied our simple barcode detector to detect barcodes in video.
-However, our approach does make some assumptions:
+**We then applied our simple barcode detector to detect barcodes in video.
+However, our approach does make some assumptions:**

-1. The first assumption is that we have a static camera view that is “looking down” on the barcode at a 90-degree angle.
+1. The first assumption is that we have a static camera that is “looking down” on the barcode at a 90-degree angle.
+This will ensure that the gradient region of the barcoded image will be found by our simple barcode detector.

-2. And the second assumption is that we have a “close up” view of the barcode without other interfering objects or noise in the view of the frame.
+2. The second assumption is that our video has a “close up” of the barcode, meaning that we are holding our smartphones directly overtop of the barcode, and not holding the barcode far away from the lens.
+The farther we move the barcode away from the camera, the less successful our simple barcode detector will be.